-Teeth are made up of two layers outside the soft inner tooth pulp: dentin on the inside and enamel on the outside.
-When eating and drinking, the enamel gets covered with grime and plaque.
-This can usually be scraped away by daily brushing and regular dental visits.
-Sometimes, especially when compounded with habits like coffee drinking or cigarette smoking, the grime seeps through and stains the insides of our teeth.
+First things first, let’s talk about how tooth whitening works.
+Your teeth are made up of two layers outside of the soft inner tooth pulp: dentin on the inside and enamel on the outside.
+When you eat and drink, the enamel (outer layer) gets covered with grime and plaque, which is how you see stained teeth.
+Typically this gets cleaned away with your daily toothbrushing and of course, regular dental visits.
+But, sometimes, especially if you’re a regular coffee drinker or a smoker, that grime can seep through and stain the inside of your teeth.